openitu/STL/src/rpeltp/README.md

 31 first letters generate unique names anyway.
 Because of this, link will also complain!

-The test sequence files had the byte order swaped in the Sun workstation because of the Big Endian data orientation.
+The test sequence files had the byte order swapped in the Sun workstation because of the Big Endian data orientation.

 -- <simao@cpqd.ansp.br> -- 8/Apr/94